simpleanalytics/blog/_posts/2021-11-15-ethical-ads.md

 - **We will never sell your data.** _You can always delete and download yours._
 - **No tracking pixels on our platform.** _[...], we will never send any information of our customers to those networks._ We will never send customer data to EthicalAds, unless our customer asks for it.

-Their advertising platform goes very well ([see the September blog post](https://www.ethicalads.io/blog/2021/10/ethicalads-newsletter-september-2021/)).
+EthicalAds has two groups of customers: advertisers and publishers.
+Their advertising side goes very well ([see the September blog post](https://www.ethicalads.io/blog/2021/10/ethicalads-newsletter-september-2021/)).
 That's why they need more publishers to add to their network.

 We support our common goals and want to help each other to grow our businesses in a sustainable way.
 We are both serving an overlapping target market: **developers**.